Skip to Main Content

 Occupational Outlook Handbook

-Information from the U.S. Bureau of Labor Statistics including education needed, earnings, working conditions and job prospects for specific occupations
+Information from the U.S. Bureau of Labour Statistics including education needed, earnings, working conditions and job prospects for specific occupations

-Discover LinkedIn Learning: Thousands of online video courses for enhancing your skills to help you land the jobs you want, Courses on how to best prepare for your interviews, Microsoft office (Excel, Powerpoint...), Adobe creative cloud (Photoshop, Premiere pro, Lightroom…), web development, photography, accounting, marketing, business management, and even courses on information lIteracy and research.
+Thousands of online video courses for enhancing your skills to help you land the jobs you want, Courses on how to best prepare for your interviews, Microsoft office (Excel, PowerPoint, etc), Adobe creative cloud (Photoshop, Premiere pro, Lightroom…), web development, photography, accounting, marketing, business management, and even courses on information literacy and research.
 The tips below will help you get started:

 • On Linkedin Website, click on Learning next to Jobs at the top right corner.
 Use the search box at the top of the page to try finding a few skills, subjects, or software you would like to learn to get some idea of the course offerings, quality of the courses, and how they might help you achieve your career and academic goals.
 You do not need a subscription to see a course description and its table of contents